-All the above information should be considered carefully, and students and parents are encouraged to visit Regional College and University websites to check GCSE course entry requirements for any area the student expresses an interest in.
+All the above information should be considered carefully, and students and parents are encouraged to visit university websites to fully investigate degree course requirements.
+Hard copies of many prospectuses are available from the St Louis Careers Resource Room.

 University admission departments welcome phone calls and emails seeking clarification on entry requirements and in an ever-changing competitive climate it is important to check all requirements before reaching final GCSE option choices.